GREENS, HERBS AND FOUGERES / green · spicy · fresh

 The Full Story

-Green chilli (Capsicum annuum) in perfumery captures the scent of fresh green chilli peppers: the vegetal-green quality of the pepper's flesh and seeds, the sharp pungency of capsaicin (perceived olfactorily as brightness rather than heat), and the distinctive green-solanaceous quality shared with bell peppers, tomato leaves, and other nightshades.
+Green chilli (Capsicum annuum) in perfumery captures the scent of fresh green chilli peppers: the vegetal-green quality of the pepper's flesh and seeds, the sharp pungency of capsaicin (perceived olfactorily as heat rather than taste), and the particular solanaceae aroma shared with bell pepper, tomato leaf, and unripe tomato.
+There is no green chilli essential oil in commercial production.
+The note is a fantasy reconstruction.

 Capsaicin, the compound responsible for chilli heat, binds to the TRPV1 receptor, the same receptor that detects physical heat above 43C.
 This is why chillies 'feel' hot: the molecule tricks the pain receptor into reporting a burn.
 Birds lack this receptor entirely, which is why they eat chillies freely and serve as the plant's primary seed dispersers.